 First-Year Student Admissions

-The application deadline is April 1st.
-Students are admitted on a rolling basis beginning in late August for the following academic year, with priority given to applications that are received first.
+The application opens on September 1st and the deadline is April 1st for the following academic year.
+Students are admitted on a rolling basis with priority given to applications received first.
 Students typically receive a response on the status of their application within three weeks.
 If you are trying to apply after the April 1st deadline, or if you have any questions about the application process, contact the Honors Program office at (515) 294-4371 or firstname.lastname@example.org.

 An orientation meeting for new FHP members is held on Day 1 of your ISU Orientation in June.
 Information will be mailed to new members prior to your ISU Orientation date.
 Information on opportunities and benefits Honors has to offer, including a list of fall term Honors courses and seminars can be found in the FHP Summer Orientation Guide which will be provided.

 If you have been offered admission to Iowa State University, you can apply to the First-Year Honors Program by submitting the First-Year Honors Program Application.
 The form asks about your contact information, high school activities and other involvements, senior year coursework, and two 500 word essays: